GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are some basic techniques to control complexity.
-Fundamentally, I divide and conquer, break things down, and try to write reasonably precise descriptions of what each piece is supposed to do.
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Butler Lampson*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts